MarkusTratschitt/Drumcomputer/diagrams/use-cases.md

-# Use Case Sequence Diagrams
+# Sequence Diagrams for the documented Use Cases

 ## Live pattern building
 ```mermaid